Pilot Licence Conversion

 - Send your application to: BGA, 8 Merus Court, Meridian Business Park, Leicester, LE19 1RJ

-Adding a privilege to an SPL or LAPL(S) after the licence has been issued (until Apr 20)
+Adding a privilege after the licence has been issued

-During the conversion period it is possible to add a privilege to a previously issued SPL or LAPL(S) using the conversion criteria.
+During the conversion period it may be possible to add a privilege to a previously issued licence using the conversion criteria.
 The step by step process is;

-- Consider which Part-FCL privilege you believe you want to add based on BGA/National privileges or other additional training
+- Consider which Part-SFCL privileges you believe you want to add based on BGA/National privileges or other additional training

 - Complete the application form using the form completion guidance document